wkasdorp/forest-2-domains/README.md

 New features:
 * converted VMs to use managed disks.
 * Removed the storage account.
-* Made the hild domain is optional.
+* Made the child domain is optional.
 * Greatly simplified the optional parts of the template.

-This template will create a new Active Directory forest for you, with a root and optional child domain.
-You can also choose between one or two Domain Controllers per domain, and pick an Operating System version of Windows Server 2012, Windows Server 2012 R2, or Windows Server 2016.
-You can pick the VM size, and fully configure the IPv4 space of the VMs.
+This templates creates an Active Directory forest for you.
+The configuration is flexible.
+* The root domain is always created; the child domain is optional.
+* Choose to have one or two DCs per domain.
+* Choose names for the Domains, DCs, and network objects.
+* Choose the VM type from a prepopulated list.
+* Use either Windows Server 2012, Windows Serve 2012 R2, or Server 2016.

 A forest with two domains in Azure is especially useful for AD-related development, testing, and troubleshooting.
 Many enterprises have complex